Symbolic Imitation Learning: From Black-Box to Explainable Driving Policies: Introduction

 \section{Introduction}

-The development of autonomous driving (AD) technologies has brought the transportation systems to the next level, promising safer and more efficient roadways.
-Among the various techniques used to enable autonomous vehicles (AVs), imitation learning (IL) has emerged as a promising approach due to its ability to learn complex driving behaviors from expert demonstrations.
-By leveraging large-scale driving datasets and deep neural networks (DNNs), IL has demonstrated remarkable success in training autonomous agents to emulate humans' driving behaviors \citep{pan2017agile, pan2020imitation, zhang2016query}.
+The development of autonomous driving technologies has elevated transportation systems to a new level, promising safer and more efficient roadways.
+Among the various techniques used to enable autonomous vehicles (AVs), imitation learning has emerged as a promising approach due to its ability to learn complex driving behaviors from expert demonstrations~\cite{codevilla2019exploring}.
+By leveraging large-scale driving datasets and deep neural networks (DNNs), imitation learning has demonstrated remarkable success in training autonomous agents to emulate human driving behaviors~\cite{pan2017agile, pan2020imitation, zhang2016query, morga2024behavioral, ho2016generative}.

-Despite its impressive performance, DNN-based IL (DIL) inherits the critical limitations of DNNs, hindering its widespread adoption in real-world autonomous systems.
-A prominent drawback is the lack of interpretability in the learned driving policies due to the black-bax nature of DNNs \citep{zhang2021survey}, making the decision-making process of AD challenging to understand.
-This lack of interpretability not only limits our ability to diagnose failures or errors but also hampers the trust and acceptance of autonomous systems by society and regulatory bodies \citep{kim2017interpretable}.
-Moreover, the generalizability of DIL driving policies remains a concern.
-Although they can learn to imitate expert drivers in specific scenarios (with a given state distribution), adapting these policies to unseen situations (out of state distribution) can be problematic since DIL can just learn the demonstrated behaviors \citep{ghasemipour2020divergence}, thereby having little knowledge about novel situations when mismatching test and train state distributions \citep{zhu2020off}.
-The rigid nature of learned policies often leads to suboptimal or unsafe behavior when encountering unfamiliar conditions, such as adverse weather or complex traffic scenarios.
-Finally, though more somple-efficient as compared to reinforcement learning, DIL methods still suffer from sample-inefficiency since they need millions of state-action pairs to learn efficiently \citep{fang2019survey,yu2023reinforcement}.
+Despite its impressive performance, DNN-based imitation learning (DNNIL), often implemented using Convolutional Neural Networks (CNNs) and Generative Adversarial Networks (GANs)~\cite{goodfellow2020generative}, inherits critical limitations from DNNs that hinder its widespread adoption in real-world autonomous systems.
+A prominent drawback is the lack of interpretability in the learned driving policies due to the black-box nature of DNNs~\cite{zheng2024explaining, zhang2021survey}, making the decision-making process of autonomous driving difficult to verify and validate.
+This lack of interpretability not only limits human ability to diagnose failures or errors but also hampers the trust and acceptance of autonomous systems by society and regulatory bodies~\cite{kim2017interpretable}.